Xfers/docs/source/index.md

 ```
 The following request will allow you to create a intent for a transfer and register a callback notification once a transfer has be received or expired(all intents expires in 24 hours.)

 User should be prompted to transfer `unique_amount` amount to the `bank_account_no` and `bank_name` provided.
+Once the user deposits with `unique_amount`, the full amount will be credited to his account.

 `POST https://sandbox.xfers.io/api/v3/intents`

 <aside class="warning">
-You cannot create more than 3 intents per user(previous old pending intents will automatically be cancelled) and intent of the same amount will be ignored.
+You cannot create more than 1 intents per user(previous old pending intents will automatically be cancelled).
 </aside>